data-exchange/dxfile/doc/source/xraytomo.rst

 *process*
 ============

-Data process is the documentation of the data collection strategy (*acquisition*) and all transformations, analyses and interpretations of data performed by a sequence of process functions (*actor*) as well as any sample preparation ahead of the experiment and during the measurement (e.g. environment conditions etc.).
+Process is the documentation of the data collection strategy (*acquisition*) steps, all transformations, analyses and interpretations of data performed by a sequence of process functions (*actor*) as well as any sample preparation step done ahead of the experiment and during the measurement (e.g. environment conditions etc.).

 Maintaining this history, also called provenance, allows for reproducible